guimaraesisabela/synergyTechInnovations/README.md

 - JavaScript (with Bootstrap)

 ## What This Website Does
-The SynergyTech website serves as an online platform to introduce visitors to the company's services and expertise in technology solutions.
+The SynergyTech Innovations serves as an online platform to introduce visitors to the company's services and expertise in technology solutions.
 It includes sections for:
 - Home: Introduction to SynergyTech and their mission.
 - Services: Details about the services offered, including software development, IT consulting, and technical support.
 - Contact: A form to allow visitors to get in touch with SynergyTech for inquiries.